Nokia 6210: Bluetooth functionality

 The 6210 could have Bluetooth functionality added via the Nokia Connectivity Pack, which included a replacement battery incorporating a Bluetooth adaptor and antenna, interfacing with the phone via normally unused electrical contacts in the battery compartment and a connectivity card with a PCMCIA adaptor, for Bluetooth connections to a portable computer.
 In December 2000, Bluetooth was not yet widespread.
 Connectivity batteries were available separately.
 The pack also allowed the 6210 to be turned into a GSM modem for use with a laptop up to 10 metres away (handier than using infrared) for Internet access with speeds of up to 43.2 kbps through HSCSD and multiple time slots.

 A software upgrade was required for existing 6210 owners.
 In this way, upgraded 6210s were the earliest cellular phones with Bluetooth connectivity.
 The upgrade pack was ready several months before the launch of the first phones with built-in Bluetooth but was not released until sometime after that launch.

 Popular culture

 Speaking in 2014, human-rights activist and former punk rock star Bob Geldof said that he still used a Nokia 6210, 14 years after its release.
-Citing its robust nature, he referred to it as “the AK-47 of mobile phones.”
+Citing its robust nature, he referred to it as "the AK-47 of mobile phones."

+Nokia 6210e

+There was a special version of the 6210 specific to Orange, named the 6210e, released also in 2000, only sold in grey.
+The Personal Badge always had the Orange logo on it, with the model name of the phone.
+There is no hardware difference whatsoever.